jbarrieault/grpc-demo/README.md

 The unary echo client/server demo a simple call-response model, configured with some additional gRPC feaures:
 - Load-balancing (round robin)
-- An interceptor (provides logging, and decorates the response)
+- A logging & response decorating interceptor
+- A user authentication interceptor
 - A Service address resolver
 - A back-off retry policy
 - mTLS